LeonardoPML/SteamApiPHP-BasedOnFunctions/README.md

 # SteamApiPHP-BasedOnFunctions

-Simple use , call the funciton and get the results.
+Simple use , call the function and get the results.

 ## Example